Gross Net Salary Calculator Germany

 Married couples can choose a combination of tax classes 3/5 or 4/4.
 In the first case, the higher-earning spouse in tax bracket 3 receives a doubled basic tax exemption, while the lower-earning spouse in tax bracket 5 receives no basic tax exemption.
 In the combination of tax groups 4/4, both spouses receive the basic tax exemption.

-Single parents in Tax Class 2 are entitled to an additional tax allowance (Entlastungsbetrag für Alleinerziehende).
+Single parents in Tax Class 2 are entitled to an extra tax allowance called "Entlastungsbetrag für Alleinerziehende."

-During the year, married couples and single parents can apply to change their tax class.
+Throughout the year, married couples and single parents can apply to modify their tax class.

 The choice of tax class is only relevant for withholding tax and hence for immediately available income.